python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 - `Ctrl Shift Space` (VS Code only): Toggles Parameter hints
   - If shortcut does not work navigate to File>Preferences>Settings
   - Type in parameter hints and uncheck ☑️`Editor › Parameter Hints: Enabled`
+- `F5`: Runs code.
+Default in Thonny, needs config in VS Code (see below)
 - Common to other text editors
   - `Ctrl S`: Saves current file
   - `Ctrl A`: Select all